DaisyOrDaisy/Write-up-websec/web06_WhiteHat_wargame_3.0.md

 ![image](https://user-images.githubusercontent.com/71617433/137172060-1398ebb1-e718-49d7-a85c-6aab7102c609.png)

-It don’t work, so let try 6,7,8 and more until it works.
+It doesn’t work, so let try 6,7,8 and more until it works.
 And when I use 7 null colums, it works.

 ![image](https://user-images.githubusercontent.com/71617433/137172111-77d7dfc7-f652-4acc-8d9d-cbf0843eb5b2.png)